 Don’t Spend a Fortune – By Following This List of Don’ts

 - Target Broad Audiences – Facebook actually has a little gauge that will tell you if you’re audience is too broad or too narrow.
 Depending on the population size of the location you are targeting, a good audience size is generally somewhere between 1 – 3 million people.
 For testing – start with a broader audience and optimise from there.
 Sometimes, small and specific audiences can do well too though, so test out a variety.
 Create about 10 audiences you think might work and test all of them.

 - Mismatch Ad & Offer – Make sure your ad and your offer match up and make sense.
 The design of the ad should match your landing page on your website and you should make it easy for people to read, understand and opt in to your offer.

 - Forget Custom Audiences – If you have a Facebook following or email list, you have the ability to create a custom audience.
 If you don’t want this audience to get annoyed with your ads and potentially unfollow you, then remember to exclude them from your target audience.

 - Have Text Heavy Ads – Facebook doesn’t allow you to have ads that contain too much text (over 20% generally).
 They will show your ad to less people if you don’t abide by their guidelines.

 - Forget to Exclude Existing Subscribers – If you’ve got a subscriber list for your offer already, remember to exclude those people from your target audience.

 - Freak Out – Yes, this is a BIG don’t.
-Investing in your business with paid advertising is a scary thing for most small businesses, but keep your cool amigo.
+Investing in paid advertising is a scary thing for most small business owners, but keep your cool amigo.
 This will likely be a successful ride for you if you do it right.
 So, trust the process and enjoy learning as much as you can from it.